danpeirce/bracket-breadboard/README.md

 This STL file was created from the SCAD file using OpenSCAD.

-# PICkit2, PICkit3 Programming Header to Breadboard Bracket
+# PICkit2, PICkit3 Programming Header to Breadboard Bracket (Master Branch - Arms removed)

+This version of the README.md file will be updated with new photos as they becom available.

 ## Purpose of the bracket-breadboard SCAD Project
 In APSC1299 and PHYS1600 a six pin programming header must be attached to a solderless breadboard.
 In the past this has been done with hot glue as a quick simple solution.
 A better long term solution is desirable.
 The last time I needed a bracket I turned to having it 3D printed and was happy with the result.
 This project lends itself nicely to 3D printing because the bracket will be small with fine features.